hannah-martin/CS2450/journal.md

 Date 9.27.25 - Subject: Pivoting.
 Our group decided to pivot away from the dating app concept and towards a social media platform.
 I am against this idea because we've already created a detailed plan for our initial idea, and the reasoning for pivoting is weak.
 However, I am outnumbered in this opinion, so we are following through with the pivot.
 Even though this frustrated me, I am going to strive to have a positive attitude and complete this project to the best of my abilities.

+Date 10.5.25 - Subject: Friday meeting.
+We had a really productive meeting on Friday, and I think that us meeting once a week outside of class time has been very beneficial.
+We are able to comunicate our plans and work on things together, which is much more efficient than seperately doing work and talking about it in a group chat.